ouspg/CompSec/Lab3_ChipWhisperer/README.md

 We know the source code of device and inputs and outputs, but secret information like encryption keys and passwords are used only in internal execution and those cannot be seen by outsider.

 What can we do to reveal secrets?
-We could approach problem with more traditional software security viewpoint and try to find bug in the source code and then exploit that by constructing malformed input which causes device to function unexpectedly.
-But this time we are not going to do that.
+We could approach problem from software viewpoint and for example try to find bug in the source code and then exploit that by constructing malformed input which causes device to function unexpectedly.
+But this time we are not going to play by the ruleset that only software gives us.

 Because we have access to hardware, we can utilize that in our attack.
 We can attach our measurement device to the target board and perform side-channel attack in the form of power analysis.